 Seyffert, Wilhelm and Augustus, Papers, 1854-1905, (C2888)

-Vol. 1 Copy book of poems in German.
-Vol. 2 Missouri State Militia, Company E, 13th Cavalry, history, and account book of Augustus Seyffert, 1869-1889.
+The papers of Wilhelm and Augustus Seyffert contain a copy book of poems in German (vol. 1), a history of Missouri State Militia, Company E, 13th Cavalry, and an account book of Augustus Seyffert, 1869-1889 (vol. 2).

 Smith Family Papers, 1813-1848, (C2572)